Capacities logoCapacities

 Can I use Capacities and Fabric AI together?

 Yes, many users combine Capacities and Fabric AI in their workflow.
-Capacities excels at typed object system (books, people, topics, projects, custom types), while Fabric AI shines with universal content capture: web, pdf, screenshots, files, email.
+Capacities excels at object-based organization (define your own entity types), while Fabric AI shines with universal content capture: web, pdf, screenshots, files, email.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Capacities and Fabric AI?

-While both are productivity tools, Capacities emphasizes typed object system (books, people, topics, projects, custom types), whereas Fabric AI is known for universal content capture: web, pdf, screenshots, files, email.
+While both are productivity tools, Capacities emphasizes object-based organization (define your own entity types), whereas Fabric AI is known for universal content capture: web, pdf, screenshots, files, email.
 The best choice depends on your specific workflow and feature priorities.